jamesmistry/breadlog/docs/source/using-log-references.rst

 Aggregating event types
 ^^^^^^^^^^^^^^^^^^^^^^^

-As illustrated above, log reference IDs make running aggregate queries across logs easier.
+As illustrated above, log references make running aggregate queries across logs easier.
 This is important because it's very common to analyse logs this way, for example to: